kraft75/MQTT-weather/README.md

-This project clarifies the communication procedure in a IoT network via MQTT.
+This project demonstrates the communication process in an IoT network using MQTT.
+One ESP32 device acts as a client publisher, sending sensor data (temperature and humidity) to the broker.
+Additionally, it retrieves weather data via HTTP from OpenWeatherMap.org and publishes it to the broker under a different topic.

-An ESP32 device functions as a client publisher sending sensor data (temperature, humidity) to the broker.
-It also requests via HTTP weather data from penweathermap.org and sends it additional to the broker with a different topic.
+Another ESP32 device subscribes to these data topics from the broker.

-Another ESP32 subscribes the data from the broker
+For detailed instructions on how to retrieve data from the internet, please refer to this website:

-This project demonstrates the basic principal of an MQTT based network.
+Random Nerd Tutorials - ESP32 HTTP GET OpenWeatherMap

-It is well commented in order to motivate beginners to copy the code for learning purposes.
+This project illustrates the fundamental principles of an MQTT-based network.
+It is thoroughly commented to encourage beginners to experiment with the code for learning purposes.